-• Soon after the earthquake, the City designed and built a parallel AWSS water pipeline system.
-The intent was that this system would normally have sweet water available from a 10 MG reservoir at Twin peaks supplemented by two 0.5 MG tanks at middle elevations; and in case sweet water was unavailable, from two salt water pump stations.
+- Within a few years after the earthquake, the City designed and built a parallel AWSS water pipeline system.
+The intent was that this system would normally have sweet water available from a 10 MG reservoir at Twin peaks at its highest elevation, and supplemented by two 0.5 MG tanks at middle elevations; and in case sweet water was unavailable, from two salt water pump stations that could draft from the Bay.
 The pipeline grid (generally 12-inch to 18-inch diameter) covered much of the areas burned in 1906, but was not installed on every street.
 The largest diameter pipes, 18-inches, were located to avoid zones that liquefied in 1906.
 However, many 12-inch pipes traversed the very same areas that liquefied and had PGDs in the 1906 earthquake.
 Additional cisterns were also built.
-All pipes were heavy wall cast iron.
+All pipes were heavy wall cast iron, nominally rated for 300 psi internal pressure.
 Where these pipes traversed known liquefaction zones, they included restrained joints.
-The original AWSS cost was \$5,750,000 (\$1909).

-- The AWSS was put to a real test in the 1989 Loma Prieta earthquake.
-A large fire started in the Marina District, and area that had ground settlements of a few inches due to liquefaction.
-A AWSS hydrant was located adjacent to this large fire.
-No water was available from this hydrant to fight the fire for almost 3 hours.
+The original AWSS cost was \$5,750,000 (\$1909). - The AWSS was put to a real test in the 1989 Loma Prieta earthquake.
+A large fire started in the Marina District, an area that had ground settlements of a few inches due to liquefaction.
+Although an AWSS hydrant was located adjacent to this large fire, no water was available from this hydrant to fight the fire for almost 3 hours.
 The reason there was no water is that the 12-inch cast iron pipes in the area that liquefied, as well as the hydrant laterals, suffered a few breaks and leaks; this depressurized the system, preventing water from reaching the hydrant where it was most needed.
 Fire department procedures were not fast enough to rapidly (within minutes) identify these leaks / breaks and valve them out; it took nearly 3 hours to do so.
 The large Marina fire was ultimately controlled by relaying water using above ground hose, initially from a nearby pond and later from the San Francisco Bay; but this took over an hour to deploy.
 Fortunately, at the time of the earthquake, there was no wind, so this fire did not spread very much. - The City has recognized the seismic deficiencies in the AWSS, and has recently (2019-2021) proposed a \$6 billion program over 25 years to seismically upgrade the AWSS.
-The author suggests that a more cost effective program would be to selectively seismically upgrade the potable water system for \$180,000,000 over 10 years, and once that is done, then abandon the old AWSS pipe system and repurpose it to non-potable water usage.
+The authors point out that a more cost effective program would be to selectively seismically upgrade the potable water system for \$180,000,000 over 10 years, and once that is done, then abandon the old AWSS pipe system and repurpose it to non-potable recycled water usage.